Black hole perturbations in modified gravity: Schr odinger-like equation from a general two-dimensional system

-These expressions can also be applied to the first-order system governing polar perturbations about a Schwarzschild black hole in GR, as recalled in paper I. In this way, one recovers $c=1$ and the Zerilli potential.
+\eeq This expression can be applied in particular to the first-order system governing polar perturbations about a Schwarzschild black hole in GR, as recalled in paper I. In this case, one recovers the usual Regge-Wheeler potential.